Last update: July 16, 2020 - 10:32 a.m.

 *MCCHD may be alerted to additional cases before DPHHS.

-The situation with COVID-19 is rapidly evolving, and we ask that everyone remain calm.
+The situation with COVID-19 is rapidly evolving, and we ask that everyone remain flexible, vigilant and informed.

 - The health department investigates all presumptive positives in the county, and confidentially reaches out to all close contacts of the cases.
 Close contacts are asked to separate from the public and monitor for symptoms.